Josh Smith Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants have the seventh-ranked team ERA across all league pitching staffs (3.90).
+- The Giants' 3.95 team ERA ranks ninth among all MLB pitching staffs.

-- Giants pitchers combine to give up the third-fewest home runs in baseball (121 total, one per game).
+- The Giants surrender the third-fewest home runs in baseball (122 total, one per game).

-- In his last appearance on Sunday against the Oakland Athletics, the righty went 5 1/3 innings, giving up five earned runs while surrendering seven hits.
+- In his last time out on Tuesday, the righty threw 5 2/3 innings against the Los Angeles Angels, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.